SOPHOS (our anti-virus providers) have produced a useful guide for how to stay safe on the internet click here to download.

 Parents and pupils are required to sign an ICT Code of Conduct / Acceptable Use Policy at the start of each academic year which can be viewed below.

-There are several very good websites for parents and children which give useful advice on using the internet safely.
+There are also several very good websites for parents and children which give useful advice on using the internet safely.